shoui520/shoui520.github.io/docs/2ch.md

 People can and will respond negatively to poor quality posts you make and threads you create, and there *will* be haters everywhere bashing the things you like, it is important to not take these negative responses to heart, and learn to get over them.

-Despite this, 5ch is much better regulated than places like 4chan, because 2ch/5ch has more frequent bans, more severe troll prevention measures and very strict limits on what IP addresses can post.

 ## How to post outside of Japan

 ![Image](img/2ch10.png)

 Non-Japanese IPs cannot post on 5ch.

-5ch is very strict on what IP addresses can post on 99% of boards (大使館 and Anarchy boards you can post freely).
+5ch is very strict on what IP addresses can post ~~on 99% of boards (大使館 and Anarchy boards you can post freely).~~

+Update October 2023: You can no longer post on any board on 5ch with a foreign IP without 5ch premium.

 You can *view* 5ch just fine outside of Japan, however you can only post with approved Japanese ISP's and mobile carriers.
 This means usual VPN's don't work, as the ISP needs to be approved too.

 However there are still ways to get over the posting restriction, but it can get tricky.